GuduleLapointe/w4os/readme.txt

 == Description ==

-Ready to use WordPress interface for [OpenSimulator](http://opensimulator.org/) grids.
-Provide user registration, default avatar model choice and basic grid info.
+Ready to use WordPress interface for [OpenSimulator](http://opensimulator.org/).
+Provide user registration, default avatar model choice, login info and statistics for grids or standalone simulators.

 See Features and Roadmap sections for current and upcoming functionalties.